May 29, 2026

 Thank God we’ve had rain these last few days.
 In the photo below, you can see a huge puddle in the forest.

-Here’s a photo of a test I had on Thursday at our GP's office.
-First I had to lie down for 15 minutes, then stand up (while they checked my blood pressure).
-I got bored during those 15 minutes, that’s why I took photos from my lying-down position.
+Here’s a photo from a test I had on Thursday at our GP’s office.
+First, I had to lie down for 15 minutes, and then stand up while they checked my blood pressure.
+I had plenty of time during those 15 minutes... so I took a few photos from my lying-down position.

 3. I finished reading a book, and for some reason, it touched me.